Banyc/TensorFlow_practice/classify_comments/README.md

 # Introduction

-to classify sentiment of different comments.
+to classify sentiment of different comments on Twitter.

 Poor performance.